Brady Feigl

-Brady Feigl refers to two baseball players who share remarkable coincidences with each other.

-Both men not only share the same name, but look similar to one another, as well as being the same height as each other, at 6 feet 4 inches.
-Both men had never met another person with their surname.
-They are both pitchers for their respective teams, and have had Tommy John surgery performed by the same doctor.
-When meeting each other, they took a DNA test to see if they were related to one another.
-Despite their near identical appearance, they were not related, however by another coincidence, both Feigls had 53% German ancestry.

-Brady Matthew Feigl

-Brady Matthew Feigl (born December 27, 1990) is an American professional baseball left-handed relief pitcher for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Brady Matthew Feigl (born December 27, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

+Career

 Feigl attended Old Mill High School in Millersville, Maryland.
 Feigl played college baseball at Mount St. Mary's University from 2009 to 2012.
 He missed his junior year in 2011 due to a torn labrum.

 Atlanta Braves

 A year after graduating college, Feigl signed with the Atlanta Braves as an undrafted free agent in October 2013 after he impressed a Braves scout at Mount St. Mary's Scout Day.
 Feigl was signed that year as a free agent by Braves' scout Gene Kerns.
 He made his professional debut in 2014 with the Rome Braves and after pitching to a 3.50 ERA in 43 2/3 innings, was promoted to the Lynchburg Hillcats where he went 3–2 with a 2.05 ERA in 22 innings.

 In 2015, the Braves invited Feigl to spring training, where he competed for a spot on the opening day roster.
 Though he spent most of spring training in minor league camp, Feigl was viewed as having a good chance of making the team, due to the release of James Russell.
 Feigl instead began the 2015 season with the Gwinnett Braves, where he injured his elbow in his Triple–A debut against the Durham Bulls on April 10.
 Eleven days later, Feigl underwent Tommy John surgery, performed by James Andrews, causing him to miss all of the 2015 season.
 He pitched in only six games in 2016, three with the GCL Braves and three with the Danville Braves.